masikol/preprocess16S/README.md

         file, in which forward reads are stored;
     -2 or --R2
         file, in which reverse reads are stored;
-    --V3-V4
-        by specifying this option, more accurate merging can be performed, but only if target sequences contain V3 and V4 regions and a constant region between them.
     -o or --outdir
         directory, in which result files will be placed.